-(1) The Minister, by 1 or more joint gazette notices, may classify-

-- (a) assets (other than land, as opposed to improvements on land), whether of the State, a port entity or the corporation, as BST assets; and - (b) liabilities, whether of the State, a port entity or the corporation, as BST liabilities. - (2) The first notice must be published before BST day.

-(3) Any subsequent notice must be published within 1 year after BST day.

-(4) To remove doubt, it is declared that subsection (1) does not-

-- (a) authorise strategic port land of a port entity to be classified under a joint gazette notice, as opposed to improvements on the land, including, for example, a bulk sugar terminal, which may be classified under a joint gazette notice; or - (b) affect the control the port entity has over the strategic port land.

-"strategic port land", of a port entity, means land that is its strategic port land under the Transport Infrastructure Act 1994, section 171.76
+- (1) The Minister, by 1 or more joint gazette notices, may classify- - (a) assets (other than land, as opposed to improvements on land), whether of the State, a port entity or the corporation, as BST assets; and - (b) liabilities, whether of the State, a port entity or the corporation, as BST liabilities. - (2) The first notice must be published before BST day. - (3) Any subsequent notice must be published within 1 year after BST day. - (4) To remove doubt, it is declared that subsection (1) does not- - (a) authorise strategic port land of a port entity to be classified under a joint gazette notice, as opposed to improvements on the land, including, for example, a bulk sugar terminal, which may be classified under a joint gazette notice; or - (b) affect the control the port entity has over the strategic port land. - (5) In this section- - "strategic port land", of a port entity, means land that is its strategic port land under the Transport Infrastructure Act 1994, section 171.74

+Transport Infrastructure Act 1994, section 171 (Approval of land use plans)